kurtextrem/SilverBirdM/README.md

 ### Compatibility ###

-It works on Chrome/Chromium distribution channels bellow: Stable, and Beta.
+It works on Chrome/Chromium distribution channels below: Stable, and Beta.
-It does not works on Canary Channel.
+It does not work on Canary Channel.
-It does not works on any browsers which are using Blink. (ex.
-Opera)
+It does not work on any browsers which are using [Blink](https://www.chromium.org/blink) (eg. Opera).

 ### Features ###